In case your time is short

 AIOps can aggregate data from multiple data sources and multiple technology areas across the entire enterprise and provide a central data collection point.
 It can then analyze this data quickly and accurately to determine when multiple signals across multiple areas indicate a single issue.

-The resulting reduction in alert noise brings into focus those alerts that require action and helps reduce Time to Impact Analysis and thus reduce Mean Time to Repair.
+The resulting reduction in alert noise brings into focus those alerts that require action, helping reduce Time to Impact Analysis and thus Mean Time to Repair.
+Events can also be correlated with past configuration changes, allowing for faster, more reliable root cause determination.

 Incident Management